Skjaldbaka17/Calculator/README.md

 This is a recreation of the calculator app on IOS-devices made as an assignment to test out React Native and compare the framework with Flutter.

+### Note

+This is my first React Native project, therefore it may include unneccessary files.

 ## Dependencies:

 (for running on ios - Mac)